TomasRejhons/arch-base/Readme.md

 # Minimalist Arch Linux Installation Script

 Collection of very simple scripts I'm using to automate Arch installation (the whole installation process takes < 10 minutes).
 The script only supports EFI system.
-You can choose between ext4 and btrfs (both setups support system encryption).
+The system is using BTRFS with encryption.
 Swap is enabled via systemd-swap.

 Learn the manual installation process first! https://wiki.archlinux.org/index.php/installation_guide